Campbell-Muscle-Lab/teaching_PGY630_QM/docs/pages/Lectures/Working_with_Excel_files/working_with_excel_files.md

 A very brief introduction to structures, the concept of object-oriented programming, and thus tables.
 The video shows how to read a table into Excel and select specific information from it.

 <iframe width="560" height="315" src="https://uky.yuja.com/V/Video?v=2475257&node=9026868&a=946498557&preload=false" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+## Merging two Excel files and writing the result to a new file

+A short demonstration that loads two Excel files with a common key, merges them together, and writes the result to a new file.

+<iframe width="560"  height="315"  src="https://uky.yuja.com/V/Video?v=4145404&node=14163520&a=405704973&preload=false" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen loading="lazy"></iframe>